SAFMC-Hokkien-Mee-is-Not-White/Drone-CAD-Files/README.md

 ## Frame Design

-The frame was designed from scratch and 3D printed, built specifically around the rotating drum payload mechanism.
-Generative modelling techniques were applied to the frame geometry, reducing overall structural weight by approximately **50%** while maintaining the required rigidity for flight loads.
+The frame was designed from scratch and 3D printed in ABS, built specifically around the rotating drum payload mechanism.
+Generative modelling techniques and topology optimisation were applied to the frame geometry, reducing overall structural weight by approximately **50%** while maintaining the required rigidity for flight loads.

 ---